JasonFantl/JasonFantl.github.io/_posts/2024-11-19-Decentralized-Dynamic-Cluster-Size-Estimation.md

 To modify this code for the non-ID case, you would
 * Keep track of the number of closer nodes you hear from within a round, then use that number to divide the `sizeContribution` when broadcasting.
 * Check if you have the correct number of hops to receive the `msg.sizeContribution` (identical to the radius estimation) instead of checking that we are the intended recipient.

+We should look briefly at the algorithms' space and time complexity.
+Hypothetically, this algorithm can scale infinitely as long as you cap the size of the averaging window size.
+The memory is constant other then the rolling window.
+The time complexity doesn't make as much sense to analyze since this is supposed to run continuously, but we should realize that information still takes $N$ communication rounds to reach the leader from $N$ hops away, so the estimations get increasingly out-of-date with reality as we scale up.

 ## A remaining issue